 As one would expect, a Gross Misdemeanor conviction will have worse consequences than a simple Misdemeanor conviction.

 How plea bargains and sentences can result in a gross misdemeanor conviction

 A prosecutor on their own, or under a plea agreement, can amend the criminal Complaint to a different criminal charge.
 Or the prosecutor can charge a felony criminal statute “as a gross misdemeanor.”
 We won’t get into the why here.
 But suffice it to say they have their reasons when they do.

-So, a prosecutor could amend, say, a felony Theft Over $1,000 to a gross misdemeanor Theft Over $1,000 charge (though normally a felony charge).
+So, a prosecutor could amend a felony Theft Over $1,000 to a gross misdemeanor Theft Over $1,000 charge; though normally a felony.

-If the defendant then pleads guilty to the amended gross misdemeanor charge, and the judge imposes between 91 and 365 days jail; the defendant would then have a gross misdemeanor conviction; and would avoid ever having a felony conviction.
+If the defendant then pleads guilty to the amended gross misdemeanor charge, and the judge imposes 91 – 365 days jail; the defendant would then have a gross misdemeanor conviction; and would avoid ever having a felony conviction.

 A defense attorney can request a lesser-included offense jury instruction during a trial.
 When the facts fit, the prosecutor cannot stop this.
-After the judge gives the jury instruction, the jury could acquit on the more serious charges and convict on the lesser-included.
+After the judge gives the jury instruction, the jury could acquit on the more serious charges; but convict on the lesser-included.
 In this situation the defense attorney reduces the level of the charge.

 Sentencing as a gross misdemeanor

 If the defendant pleads guilty to a felony charge, the judge could still impose a gross misdemeanor level sentence.